1. Home

 Once you added the grade and feedback to the submission, you will need to click on the ‘Save changes’ button.
 Please note, we do not recommend using the ‘Save and show next’ button.
 If you have already added a grade or it was an accident, you can also reset it to default.

-Once you saved the process, you will be directed back to the Grading table where you can view all the submissions.
+Once you saved the process, you can navigate back to the Grading table via the ‘View all submissions’ button (top-left corner) where you can view all the submissions.
 To grade the next student paperwork, you will need to repeat the same steps above.

 Was this article helpful?